In my workshops, I frequently hear statements about unfair advantages and benefits that are available to Aboriginal People in Canada but not to...

 4.21 Post-secondary funding.
 In line with our 2004 audit, the Public Accounts Committee recommended that INAC review its post-secondary funding mechanisms, noting that existing mechanisms did not ensure equitable funding to as many eligible students as possible. . .
 Again, as in 2004, we found that the current funding mechanism and delivery model used to fund post-secondary education does not ensure that eligible students have equitable access to post-secondary education funding.

 In order to create additional opportunities for their members some bands set aside funding within their budgets to assist their members in obtaining a post-secondary education.
-These programs are similar to scholarship programs established by post-secondary institutions and other organizations who want to see the advancement of youth.
+These programs are similar to scholarship programs established by post-secondary institutions and other organizations that want to see the advancement of youth.
 But it means they may have to take badly needed funds from housing, infrastructure, health budgets etc.

 Cultural diversity within the Indigenous population is frequently not recognized nor respected in common practice.
 There is a misconception that Indigenous Peoples are one homogenous group who share the same histories, culture, traditions, worldviews, language, needs, and desires.
 Little could be further from the truth.